vangheem/collective.bumblebee/README.txt

 To configure your rules, edit the IThemeSettings.rules settings in the configuration registry.

-Read the bumblebee documentation on how to create your rule xml.
+Read the bumblebee documentation at https://github.com/vangheem/Bumblebee on how to create your rule xml.

 It also add an extra condition if-path::